tIcers/tIcers/README.md

 - 👋 Hi, I’m @tIcers
 - 👀 I’m interested in being software engineer in the future
 - 🌱 I’m currently learning python
+- I am also interested in ML, mobile applications, AI.

 <!---